Feast Day: June 29

 The children will be able:

-Pupils will be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
+Pupils will explore Viking art and identify its key characteristics and features.
+They will draw their own design of Viking longboats.
+Pupils will also be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.

 French will continue to be taught weekly by Mrs. Ramdarshan.